mainwp/mainwp-child/readme.txt

 == Changelog ==

+= 4.5.1 - 9-5-2023 =
+* Fixed: Problem with loading tabs content on the MainWP Child settings page
+* Fixed: An issue with selecting Clone options
+* Fixed: Usability problem with file name sanitation for the File Uploader
+* Updated: Removed clone options for all users except for the Admin user that is used for establishing the connection with the MainWP Dashboard

 = 4.5 - 8-15-2023 =
 * Added: Support for alternative OpenSSL signature verification algorithm
 * Added: PHPSecLib as a fallback for missing or Misconfigured OpenSSL